AshishJii/blog/content/posts/hackquest-2025.md

 ## Conclusion

-TCS HackQuest Season 10 was a fantastic learning experience.
-While the technical glitches toward the end were a bit frustrating, solving 11 challenges provided a great opportunity to apply various tools and scripting techniques.
+TCS HackQuest Season 10 was a fantastic learning experience for me.
+CTFs like this serve as a reminder that the field is constantly evolving.
+Whether it's DNS rebinding or reversing PyInstaller binaries, there's always something new to learn.
+If you're a fellow student, I highly encourage diving deeper into security.
+While the technical challenges are demanding, the skills you gain are invaluable.